 Mattresses have traditionally been one of those expensive but necessary purchases that no-one wants to make but everyone has to sooner or later.
-You head down to your local bed store (or Swedish furniture retailer), have a bounce on a few pocket sprungs and eventually settle for something that you hope won’t leave you with chronic back pain after a few months.
-Not only do you spend hundreds of pounds without any real certainty of it being a worthwhile investment, but the worryingly short warranty often expires just as your mattress starts giving you sleepless nights.
+You head down to your local bed store (or Swedish furniture retailer), have a bounce on a few pocket sprungs and eventually settle for something that you hope won’t leave you with chronic back pain.
+Not only do you spend hundreds of pounds without any real certainty of it being a worthwhile investment, but the short warranty often expires just as your mattress starts giving you sleepless nights.
 It’s a buying experience that lags behind many other industries.

 At least that was the case until recently.

-With new and innovative companies such as Casper and Eve bursting onto the scene, the effect on the mattress industry has been akin to a Monday morning alarm clock.
-It’s forced traditional mattress retailers out of their slumber and into action.
+With new and innovative companies such as Casper and Eve bursting onto the scene, traditional mattress retailers have been forced out of their slumber and into action.
 The main reason, however, behind these companies being such a shining beacon of disruption and innovation isn’t just their products – it’s how their products have transformed the mattress-buying ‘experience’.

 That’s not to say these companies have taken it easy when it comes to the product.
 Eve’s mattress went through around 70,000 prototypes before it was brought to market, while Casper's is packed to the seams with proprietary technology.
 However, it’s in the delivery stage that they really stand out from the crowd.

 Both Eve and Casper pack their compressed mattress into a box, enabling you to order it online and have it arrive on your doorstep in a couple of days, with minimum fuss.
 They also offer a 100-day free trial, allowing customers to get accustomed to their mattress before making a final decision.
-Some would call it a risk, but such is the confidence that they have in their products, it’s evidently a risk that both Eve and Casper believed it was worth taking and which, so far, looks to have paid off.
+Some would call it a risk, but it’s evidently a risk that both Eve and Casper believed was worth taking and which, so far, has paid off.
 It's also a strategy that highlights the importance of ensuring your buying experience is just as good as your product.

 With that in mind, we spoke separately to Constantin Eis, co-founder and global MD of Casper and Jas Bagniewski, CEO of Eve Sleep, to get their insights on disrupting an age-old industry.